SergeyStrukov/LightForge/doc/Manual.md

 Each project name must be unique.
 Each project has a list of base projects: each base project contributes to the target project.
 Cyclic dependencies among projects are not allowed.
-It is a good practise provide the file *Makefile* along with the file *PROJECT* with the following content:
+It is a good practise provide the file *Makefile* along with the file *PROJECT* with the following content (or similar):
 ```
 # Makefile